Expert LSAT Test Prep for Excellent Scores

 The LSAT has four sections: two logical reasoning sections with around 25 questions, one analytical reasoning section comprised of four logic games with around 6 questions each, and one reading comprehension section with around 25 multiple choice questions.
 The test also requires a writing sample, although it is not graded.
 The test is scored from 120 to 180, with the average being 150.

-You've asked, we've listened.
-Here's a list of the most frequently asked LSAT Test Prep questions:
+Here's a list of the most frequently asked LSAT questions